greymattergames/unbug/README.md

 #### If you are not using x86, x86_64, or ARM64:
 Including, but not limited to WASM, RISCV, PowerPC, and ARM32

-Nightly Rust and the experimental [`core_intrinsics`](https://doc.rust-lang.org/core/intrinsics/fn.breakpoint.html) feature need to be used.
+You'll need nightly Rust with the [`breakpoint`](https://doc.rust-lang.org/core/arch/fn.breakpoint.html) feature enabled.

 To Enable Nightly Rust: